 PHOENIX — The criminal trial for the man accused of shooting and killing his ballerina wife in 2022 may not happen this year.

-Christopher Hoopes recently changed attorneys and was in court Tuesday for a status conference.
-Because he has a new attorney, his May trial is likely to be pushed back again.
+Christopher Hoopes recently changed attorneys and was in court Thursday for a status conference.
+Because he has a new attorney, his scheduled May trial was pushed back to September.

 “I don’t see any way that we’re going to be in trial on this in 2025,” Frankie Grimsman, a deputy county attorney in the Maricopa County Attorney’s Office, told the judge.